Fellows FAQs

 • A letter of reference by the rector or vicar of an Episcopal or Anglican congregation, or the director of an organization or ministry is required.
 Often this is from the leader of the congregation/organization where the applicant is a member, or where the applicant's ministry will take place.
 If the applicant is the rector/vicar of a congregation, a warden may write the letter.

-25. May I submit more than the required number of letters of reference?
+26. May I submit fewer than the required number of letters of reference?

 • Letters can be mailed directly to ECF, sent to the applicant to be submitted in the online application, or mailed to the applicant who will then in turn mail in their application materials to ECF.
 Letters may also be emailed to [email protected].